 If you’re going to upload your video as a story, then portrait video is the way to go.

-Think about the platform you’re going to publish your final video on and consider those specs before you hit record.
+Think about the platform you’re going to publish your final video on and consider those specs before you hit record because it’s a good idea to adjust the setting on your camera, too.

-You can change your video’s dimensions during editing, too.
+You can change your video’s dimensions during editing as well.

 Consider the quality of your source files